 - Even death

-Since buses have a different construction than other smaller vehicles, bus accidents can also cause unique injuries.
-For example, most don’t have safety restraints or seat belts due to their high center of gravity that makes them more prone to rollovers.
+Since buses have different construction than other smaller vehicles, bus accidents can also cause unique injuries.
+For example, most don’t have safety restraints or seat belts due to their high center of gravity which makes them more prone to rollovers.
 Passengers are also more likely to hold onto their items, which can increase the risk of projectiles if the bus stops abruptly.

 The chances of bus accidents are typically lower than with other vehicles, but the injuries that can result from them can potentially be much worse.

 In bus accidents, the process is not as straightforward because the bus passengers probably don’t have insurance coverage for this type of accident.
-Plus, a third party may be involved in the accident (such as another car) AND the bus company might hold certain liability immunities to protect them.
+Plus, a third party may be involved in the accident (such as another car) and the bus company might hold certain liability immunities to protect them.

-If a third party driver is at fault for the bus accident, you can usually make a third-party claim with the insurance company of that driver.
+If a third-party driver is at fault for the bus accident, you can usually make a third-party claim with the insurance company of that driver.
 You can seek compensation for medical expenses for injuries, damages, and loss of income.
 However, if the bus driver is at fault for the accident, the situation can get much more complicated.
-Many times, government entities like school districts or local transportation authorities are operating the buses.

-There’s much more involved when filing a claim with a government entities versus a typical insurance claim in a car accident because many government entities self-insure.
-So if the government denies your claim, you’re left trying to file a personal injury claim against the government entity, which can get very complex and confusing.
-In some cities, there are complicated rules for how to appeal insurance denials—or the window of time to make a claim is very small.
-And if those rules aren’t followed, it can potential threaten your chances at a later lawsuit.
+There’s much more involved when filing a claim with a government entity versus a typical insurance claim in a car accident because many government entities self-insure.
+So, if the government denies your claim, you’re left trying to file a personal injury claim against the government entity, which can get very complex and confusing.

 This is why working with a bus accident lawyer is so crucial to making sure the process goes smoothly and you avoid a worse outcome.